Legislators not required to get tested for special session

-.
-New Mexico lawmakers decided on Tuesday not to require themselves to be tested for the novel coronavirus prior to the upcoming legislative session.
+New Mexico lawmakers firmed up some of the logistical matters surrounding the upcoming special session Tuesday — and decided not to require themselves to be tested for the novel coronavirus.

 During a meeting of the Legislative Council committee, legislators expressed concerns about potential testing delays and whether a lawmaker who tests positive could be prevented from being part of the session.